-The Precinct is located in a highly accessible and visually prominent location within the town centre.
-It is also located at a key entrance to the North Lakes development and is an important area for aesthetic and functional reasons.
-Discovery Drive links the Precinct to the balance of the Town Centre Frame, Lake Eden and the residential community located to the north, in terms of community functions, streetscape and visual connections.
+The Precinct is located in a highly accessible location within the town centre frame.
+It is also located near a key entrance to the North Lakes development and is an important area for aesthetic and functional reasons.

-Distinctive architectural features and/or signage that generally announce the location of the Town Centre and the North Lakes development are encouraged to be located within the Precinct in order to capitalise on the Precinct's visibility from Anzac Avenue.
 Signage that is visible from key roads is to be controlled to maintain an appearance appropriate to the overall image of North Lakes.